bxlab/cmdb-quantbio/assignments/bootcamp/lists_loops_conditionals/index.md

 ```

-2. Create and populate lists with the parsed data using one to record expression values, one to record gene lengths, and one to record strandedness, skipping any genes from the mitochondrial chromosome
+2. Create and populate lists with the parsed data using one list to record expression values, one to record gene lengths, and one to record strandedness, skipping any genes from the mitochondrial chromosome

     - Use your above code as a starting point for this, adding lines inside the `for` loop for recording relevant values
     - It will be much easier to analyze the strandedness data if you convert it into ones and zeros (you can use an `if` statement for this)